Osteopathy is a way of detecting, treating and preventing health problems by moving, stretching and massaging a person's muscles and joints.

 - muscle and joint pain associated with driving, work or pregnancy

-If you're pregnant, make sure you seek advice from your GP or midwife before you see an osteopath.
+If you're pregnant, make sure you seek advice from a GP or midwife about your symptoms before you see an osteopath.
 You should also make sure you see an osteopath who specialises in muscle or joint pain during pregnancy.

-The National Institute for Health and Care Excellence (NICE) recommends manual therapy alongside exercise as a treatment option for lower back pain, with or without sciatica.
+The National Institute for Health and Care Excellence (NICE) guidelines on managing lower back pain and sciatica recommend manual therapy alongside exercise as a treatment option.

-There's limited evidence to suggest that osteopathy may be effective for some types of neck, shoulder or lower-limb pain, and recovery after hip or knee operations.
+There's some evidence to suggest that osteopathy may be effective for some types of neck, shoulder or lower-limb pain, some types of headache, and recovery after hip or knee operations.

-There's currently no good evidence that it's effective as a treatment for health conditions unrelated to the bones and muscles (musculoskeletal system).
+There's only limited or no scientific evidence that it's an effective treatment for conditions unrelated to the bones and muscles (musculoskeletal system), including:

-While osteopathy isn't widely available on the NHS, your GP or local clinical commissioning group (CCG) should be able to tell you whether it's available in your area.
+Osteopathy is available in some areas on the NHS.
+Your GP or local integrated care board (ICB) should be able to tell you whether it's available in your area.

-You don't need to be referred by your GP to see an osteopath privately.
+You do not need to be referred by your GP to see an osteopath privately.
 Most private health insurance providers also provide cover for osteopathic treatment.

 Only people registered with the General Osteopathic Council (GOsC) are allowed to practise as or call themselves osteopaths.